 One great thing about Morocco is that you can stay in a wonderful hotel for a reasonable price.
 A perfect example is the Riad Kniza, located inside Bab Doukkala, one of the main gates of the Medina.
 This 200-year-old mansion is owned by one of the country's most famous antiques dealers, so you can expect a beautifully decorated room to stay in after you've explored the Medina.

 In line with its trendy neighborhood of Guéliz, the 2Ciels Luxury Boutique Hotel & Spa embodies modern Moroccan chic.
 The Art Deco-style rooms have handcrafted Moroccan details, but the real show-stopper is the rooftop pool and bar with views of the city and the mountains in the distance.
-The hotel also has a traditional Moroccan hammam: it's the perfect place for a luxurious steam and scrub.
+The hotel also has a traditional Moroccan hammam: it's the perfect place for luxurious steams and scrubs.

 Where To Eat In Marrakech

 Street food is king in Marrakech: for a local experience, join the crowds sipping fresh-squeezed orange juice in Jemaa el-Fna Square or snacking on ma’qooda (deep-fried potato balls) on busy corners.
 For a dose of culture with your kefta (ground meat) and falafel sandwich, check out Henna Café, where you can sit in on language courses and even get a henna tattoo from their resident artist.

 Travelers looking for a formal sit-down meal can head to La Famille, serving seasonal vegetarian Mediterranean food on an enclosed patio filled with banana and olive trees.
 Or treat yourself to an upscale dining experience with a reservation at Nomad, a sleek Moroccan restaurant in the Medina with a rooftop cocktail bar and some of the best drinks in the city.